thiagohmcruz/thiagohmcruz.github.io/README.md

-## Thiago's Personal Website
-> This repository contains the source code for my personal website: https://thiagohmcruz.github.io
+This repository contains the source code for my personal website: https://thiagohmcruz.me